CNA Exam and Certification Alabama

 CNA Exam Overview Alabama – Prometric

 There are two parts to the Nurse Aide Competency Exam.
-One test is the written (knowledge) test, and the other is a hands-on clinical evaluation.
+One test is the written (knowledge) test, and the other is a clinical skills evaluation.
 You can take the test in any order, but if you’re taking the test for the first time, you must take both on the same day.
 It is important that you pass both parts to receive certification in Alabama.

 The Written Exam